appsquickly/typhoon/README.md

 # Compatibility

 * Spring-Objective-C can be used with OSX and iOS.
 It has not been tested with GnuStep.
-It uses ARC.
+It was built with ARC, but should also work with garbage collection and 32 bit environments (more on this in the coming days).

 # Who's using it?

 * Just me so far.
 I had a family beach holiday booked over the Christmas/New Year period of 2012, but there was a late typhoon passing over the Philippines, so I rolled-up my sleeves and wrote the DI container that I'd been meaning to get around to.
 It's basically feature-complete for version 1.0, and over the coming days I'll be writing more tests and documentation.

+ If you're using it, please shoot me an email and let me know.

 # Authors

 * <a href="http://ph.linkedin.com/pub/jasper-blues/8/163/778">Jasper Blues</a> - <a href="mailto:jasper@appsquick.ly?Subject=spring-objective-c">jasper@appsquick.ly</a>